 I’m completely sympathetic to anxious students struggling to even start papers for grades, and I never call it laziness.
 It may be debilitating perfectionism.
 It may be lack of successful strategies.
 Or fatigue.
-Whatever the causes, procrastination then paralysis makes it impossible to move from clear thinking to complete sentences.
-Anybody love a student like this? https://www.youtube.com/watch?v=sd2Q6Fagemg.
+Whatever the causes, procrastination becomes paralysis and makes it impossible to move from clear thinking to complete sentences.
 Here’s help.

 Get words on the page with one of these focus/motivation strategies